maartaud/frontpy/README.md

 }
 ```

+Currently, FrontPy allows you to automatically download ERA5 and GFS data (u, v, temperature, specific humidity) for calculating TFP and identify fronts.
+For this, enter "ERA5" or "GFS" in *model_name* parameter.

+If you want to use your own files, all variables must be in one netcdf file.
+For this, enter None (or ) in *model_name* parameter.
+In this case, you must provide the path to the netcdf file in *filepath* parameter containing both u, v, specific humidity and temperature.

-Currently, the default values have only been tested for the Southern Hemisphere.
+**Note:** The default values have only been tested for the Southern Hemisphere.

 **Step 3: Call the main function**: